CUBoulder-IBG/ibg_rc_cheatsheet/README.md

 #### Job array with a multiple nested non-numeric indices

-This script submit jobs in parallel for jobs with arbitrary nested lists arguments (e.g., each model for each phenotype) using integer arithmetic.
+This script submit jobs in parallel for jobs with arbitrary nested lists of arguments (e.g., each model for each phenotype) using integer arithmetic.
 If this is unfamiliar, you can google "floor division bash" and "modulo bash".

 ```bash
 #!/bin/bash